-Self-care day.
+Self-care day

 Trauma survivors frequently have trouble taking time to care for themselves.
-An anniversary date is a good time to plan a period of time (or even a whole day if possible) for self-care.
-It might feel good to cook a favorite meal, or go out to a restaurant.
-Watch a favorite movie, take a long hot bath, indulge in a re-read of a favorite book.
-If touch is something that feels good to you and/or your loved one, see about arranging a massage for either or both of you (either by someone you know or a professional who feels safe).
-Pretend that you are charged with making a "special day" for your favorite person - even if your favorite person is not yourself - and plan as indulgent of a day as your creativity will allow.
+An anniversary date is a good time to plan a period of time (or even a whole day if you are able) for self-care.
+You might find that it feels good to cook your favorite meals, or take yourself out to a restaurant.
+Watch your favorite movie, take a long hot bath, indulge in a re-read of your favorite book.
+If touch is something that feels good to you, see if you can arrange for a massage (either by a friend, partner, or professional who feels safe).
+Pretend that you are charged with making a "special day" for your favorite person-even if your favorite person is not yourself-and plan as indulgent of a day as your creativity will allow.
 (Remember, there are a lot of ways to engage in self-care that are free.)

-To help plan how to spend an anniversary date, you and/or your friend, partner, or loved one might consider filling out this worksheet to brainstorm some ideas for each category.
+To help plan how you want to spend an anniversary date, consider filling out this worksheet to brainstorm some ideas for each category.

 Distraction Ideas

 Create new memories ideas

 Grieving ideas

 Serving others ideas

 Self-care day ideas

+In hot type of day feels most compelling to you?
+Do you want to combine ideas from two or

 What type of day feels most compelling to you?
 Do you want to combine ideas from two or more boxes?

-rite down what you intend to do.
+Write down what you intend to do.

-anniversary date , I/we will:
+On anniversary date, I am going to:

+1.

+2.

+3.

+4.

+5.